asen/smg/docs/admin/index.md

 - **rxx** (Regex Exclude) - when set, only object ids NOT matching the specified regular expressions will be matched by the filter.

-- **trx** (Title Regex) - when set, only objects with titles matching the specified regular expressions will be matched by the filter.
+- **trx** (Text Regex) - when set, only objects with titles, object ids, graph labels or measurement units matching the specified regular expressions will be matched by the filter.

 - **remote** (Remote instance, by default - None, meaning local).
 This should be either set to "\*" (quoted in the yaml as the asterisk